Long-armed cross stitch

 - twist stitch

 This is an asymmetrical cross stitch where long diagonal stitches are worked over twice the number of vertical threads used for the short diagonal stitches.
+It can be used as a filling stitch or alternatively as a wide border which accentuates its interwoven appearance.

 The earliest evidence of long-armed cross stitch is from 10th-12th century Egypt: the Cooper Hewitt museum in New York has a linen fragment with silk embroidery featuring the stitch.

 Later examples include 16th century pieces as demonstrated by the Elizabethan embroideries of Hardwick Hall; and Icelandic embroideries from the 17th century.
-Elsewhere it featured in embroidery from various Greek islands ; embroidery from Morocco ; Assisi embroidery from Italy and in early 19th century samplers in the United States.
+Elsewhere it featured in embroidery from various Greek islands; embroidery from Morocco; Assisi embroidery from Italy and in early 19th century samplers in the United States.

 Work from left to right.
 Start with a long diagonal stitch over eight vertical and four horizontal canvas threads.